Simon Straudi

-Simon Straudi (born 27 January 1999) is an Italian professional footballer who plays as a right-back or attacking midfielder for Austrian club Austria Klagenfurt.
+Simon Straudi (born 27 January 1999) is an Italian professional footballer who plays as a right-back or attacking midfielder for German club Energie Cottbus.

 Career

 Born in Bruneck in the Italian autonomous province of South Tyrol, Straudi started his career with local side F.C.
 Südtirol of the Italian third division, making the bench on two occasions at the age of 17.

 In 2016, he signed for SV Werder Bremen in the Bundesliga.

 In 2020, Straudi moved on loan to Austrian second division club Austria Klagenfurt.

 On 7 July 2022, Straudi returned to Austria Klagenfurt on a two-year contract.

+On 15 September 2025, Straudi signed for German club Energie Cottbus, becoming their first ever Italian player.

 Personal life

 His brother, Fabian, also plays for Werder Bremen.